TejShind/SnakeAndLadder/README.md

 # SnakeAndLadder
-1) Welocme to the Sanake and Ladder Game!
+1) Welcome to the Snake and Ladder Game!
-2)
+2) Player at Zero position.